MrKWatkins/ZXSpectrumNextTests/release/SprDelay.txt

 The point where the buffer flips may be adjusted in future cores, if it will be adjusted, I will hopefully update this text with new info.

+## Test extension to verify 4-byte/5-byte attribute sprites

+Sprites are set up through Next registers $34-$39,$75-$79 (not through port).
+From left to right:

+1) 4 byte type + explicit zero written to fifth
+2) 4 byte type converted from 5 byte type (scaleY) (fifth byte non-zero ahead)
+3) 4 byte type + explicit non-zero (scaleY) written to fifth after fourth
+4) 5 byte type +scaleY

+The first three sprites should look the same, ignoring the fifth byte either way because of the extended bit.

+Next rows contain sprites set through I/O port $57, left sprite is 4-byte type looking as the one above from NextReg setup, right sprite is 5-byte type with 2x scaleY (same as the fourth sprite above).

+The left 4-byte sprite attributes are first tainted by 5-byte type + 2xY, then the final state is set through I/O port (to verify the fifth gets cleared).